trexshw/2048/README.md

 ## Assumption

+1. The game is running on a terminal
-1. Size of the game board is n x n
+2. Size of the game board is n x n

-## Todos
+## Potential new features

 * Undo command
 * Score board
+* Web UI